ashutoshbw/ashutoshbw.github.io/content/blog/shortest-way-to-find-fibonacci-sequence-in-javascript/index.md

 katex = true
 +++

-When you dive into programming, figuring out the Fibonacci sequence is a popular task, especially when you're getting the hang of recursion.

 Let's first take a look at how the Fibonacci sequence looks, in case you haven't seen it before.

 $$